blacktack2/ClustersSimulation/README.md

 ### Fixes

-- GPU version does not instantiate default values of new atom types correctly
 - Fix interaction sliders to fill the remaining panel width
 - CPU version uses incredibly slow method of querying atom types
 - Remove magic numbers in ImGui layout